-Prior to joining adelphi, Franziska worked at ICLEI-Local Governments for Sustainability, a global city network, on the topic of resilient cities.
-Beyond that, she has worked at diverse urban research institutes in Germany and abroad, including the German Institute of Urban Affairs (Difu), the department for Urban and Regional Sociology at the Humboldt Universität zu Berlin, and at the Urban Design Research Institute in Mumbai, India.
-As a co-founder of "Spiel den Kiez", she is currently additionally working on planning games as instruments for participatory city planning.
+Before joining adelphi, Franziska worked at the international city network ICLEI-Local Governments for Sustainability in the area of the "Resilient City".
+She also worked at various urban research institutes in Germany and abroad, including the German Institute of Urban Affairs (Difu), the department of Urban and Regional Sociology at the Humboldt-Universität Berlin and the Urban Design Research Institute in Mumbai, India.
+As co-founder of "Spiel den Kiez," she worked with simulation games as a tool for participatory urban planning.

-Franziska holds a Master’s degree in Urban Studies from University College London (UCL), United Kingdom.
-Prior to that, she completed a bachelor’s degree in social sciences and geography at the Humboldt Universität zu Berlin.
-During her studies, she focused on sustainable land use planning, and on participatory urban development.
+Franziska holds a Masters in Urban Studies from the University College London (UCL), UK.
+Previously, she studied social science and geography at the Humboldt-Universität zu Berlin.